 - Started differentiating ticket prices for countries with different economic situations, people with lower income (e.g., students, people without a job).

 - Added an open text question to our ticket registration form for people to notify us if there is anything related to accessibility that we can consider for them.

-- Create accessibility guidelines for conference speakers to take into account when preparing a talk and slide deck.
+- Create accessibility guidelines for conference speakers to consider when preparing a talk and slide deck.

-- Create accessibility checklist for in-person, online and hybrid events.
-Incorporate it in our event preparation procedures.
+- Create an accessibility checklist for in-person, online and hybrid events.
+Incorporate it into our event preparation procedures.